+• In-person and virtual sector-based

+stakeholder meetings

-- In-person and virtual sector-based stakeholder meetings - A virtual stakeholder meeting was held on 11/14/2023.
+A virtual stakeholder meeting was held on 11/14/2023.
 This statewide webinar, sponsored by the Connecticut Conference of Municipalities (CCM) explained EPA's new Climate Pollution Grant program and its deliverables, including both the planning and implementation phases.
 It was hosted and facilitated by the three CT COGs acting as the lead agencies for their respective regions - CRCOG (Hartford-East Hartford-Middletown MSA), SCRCOG (New Haven-Milford MSA) and MetroCOG (Bridgeport-Stamford-Norwalk MSA).
+Staff from the CT DEEP were also in attendance to answer questions about the State's plan.
+The intent was to obtain preliminary feedback from both municipal leaders and various emission sector experts to inform development of the regional PCAP and CCAP.
+After an overview, the meeting featured breakout rooms by both emissions sector and MSA geography, with the intent to identify key implementation priorities and opportunities for collaboration.
+They were organized by the major greenhouse gas emission sectors, as defined by EPA.

-Figure 29: Commuters waiting at a bus shelter.
+Figure 30: Commuters waiting at a bus shelter.